ysycloud/paraGSEA/README.md

 	......

 ### VI.III Standard Input format of Compare Profiles:

+  When we get a new source file in correct HDF5 format to analysis, such as the example `modzs_n272x978.gctx`, we need generate some reference data first.
+  Three files will generate as reference data(`Gene_List.txt`, `Samples_Condition.txt`, `Samples_RowByteOffset.txt`).

   The mainly input file of this part is two ranked profiles files, such as `data_for_test.txt`, which has been described before.
 Therefore, there will be no more description.

 ### VI.V Standard Input format of Clusting Profiles( Output format of Compare Profiles ):